davehobbs/draft-guide-collection-nodejs-loopback/README.md

 *abc-stacks https://github.com/abc.inc/stacks/index.yaml
 ```

-**Recommendation**: To avoid initializing projects that are based on the public application stacks, it's best
+**Recommendation** To avoid initializing projects that are based on the public application stacks, it's best
 to remove `incubator` from the list.
 Run the following command to remove the `incubator` repository: